paezha/Accessibility-Food-Banks-Hamilton/README.md

 on a per-capita basis, the level of need in the inner core of central Hamilton was second highest in Ontario[9].

-Geographically, the “old” city of Hamilton was amalgamated with several of its surrounding municipalities in 2001, with the city now featuring a mix of urban, suburban, exurban, and rural areas.
+Geographically, the “old” City of Hamilton was amalgamated with several of its surrounding municipalities in 2001, with the city now featuring a mix of urban, suburban, exurban, and rural areas.
 Lower-cost housing proximate to the city’s industrial north end has traditionally attracted